mohanlakkaraji/java-microservices-aks-lab/SOLUTIONSTEPS.md

                         --json-auth`
 ```

-Added to the Github repo secrets.
+Add it as Github repo secret as well.

 #### Get AKS credentials